 Toxic black mold or Stachybotrys chartarum is a group of micro-fungus often found in cellulose-rich and nitrogen-low areas such as the fiberboards, gypsum boards, and wooden components of water-damaged buildings.
 It was discovered in 1837 by Czech mycologist August Carl Joseph Corda on the wall of a house.

 S. chartarum is a greenish-black fungal species in the division Deuteromycota, an inclusive group of fungi with unknown sexual reproduction stages.
 It has a worldwide distribution, although some species are limited to the tropical and subtropical regions.

 Stachybotrys species are saprobes, meaning they act as decomposers of decaying organic material, which include dead plants, litter, and the water-damaged and other wooden components in your home.
 Signs of mold sickness may be experienced as they grow inside your living space.

 They Will Deceive You With Their Innocent Look!

 They have septate hyphae with conidiophores at the tip.
 Conidiophores produce the asexual, non-motile spores of black toxic molds, called conidia, which are rounded and may be translucent or pigmented, 1-celled, and in clusters.

-During the earlier stage of the S. species, the hyphae and the conidiophores are translucent.
+The hyphae and conidiophores are translucent during the earlier stage of the S. species.
 As time goes by, greenish-black pigmentation accumulates in these areas.